awslabs/graphstorm/docs/source/index.rst

 Getting Started
 ----------------

-For beginners, please first start with the :ref:`GraphStorm Docker environment setup<setup>`.
-This tutorial covers how to set up a Docker environment and build a GraphStorm Docker image, which serves as the Standalone running environment for GraphStorm.
-We are working on supporting more running environments for GraphStorm.
+For beginners, please first start with the :ref:` Setup GraphStorm with pip Packages<setup_pip>`.
+This tutorial covers how to set up a GraphStorm Standalone mode environment for quick start.

-Once successfully set up the GraphStorm Docker running environment,
+Once successfully set up the GraphStorm running environment,

-- follow the :ref:`GraphStorm Standalone Mode Quick-Start Tutorial<quick-start-standalone>` to run examples using GraphStorm built-in data and models, hence getting familiar with GraphStorm's usage of training and inference.
+- follow the :ref:`GraphStorm Standalone Mode Quick-Start Tutorial<quick-start-standalone>` to use GraphStorm Command Line Interfaces (CLIs) to run exampless based on GraphStorm built-in data and models, hence getting familiar with GraphStorm's usage of training and inference.
 - follow the :ref:`Use Your Own Graph Data Tutorial<use-own-data>` to prepare your own graph data for using GraphStorm.
-- read the :ref:`GraphStorm Training and Inference Configurations<configurations-run>` to learn the various configurations provided by GraphStorm that can help to achieve the best performance.
+- read the :ref:`GraphStorm Training and Inference Configurations<configurations-run>` to learn the various configurations provided by GraphStorm for CLIs that can help to achieve the best performance.

 Scale to Giant Graphs
 ----------------------

 For users who wish to train and run infernece on very large graphs,

+- follow the :ref:`Setup GraphStorm Docker Environment<setup_docker>` tutorial to create GraphStorm dockers for distributed runtime environments.
 - follow the :ref:`Use GraphStorm Distributed Data Processing<gs-processing>` tutorial to process and construction large graphs in the Distributed mode.
 - follow the :ref:`Use GraphStorm in a Distributed Cluster<distributed-cluster>` tutorial to use GraphStorm in the Distributed mode.
 - follow the :ref:`Use GraphStorm on SageMaker<distributed-sagemaker>` tutorial to use GraphStorm in the Distribute mode based on Amazon SageMaker.